vector-ok/cognito-app/README.md

 Run `npm install`.
 Run `npm start`.

+This project uses Customized AWS Amplify for authentication and reads a weather data from an API running on the backend.
+Amplify runs Cognito under the hood and you can setup a User Pool using the Amplify CLI.
-You will need to provide your Google Map API key for the map to work.
+You will also need to provide your Google Map API key for the map to work.

 ## Available Scripts